 Like Sahalie Falls, this was a pretty easy-to-visit drive-to waterfall.
 Though we didn’t do the one-mile trail that connected this falls with Sahalie Falls, we knew it would’ve been a pretty naturesque walk along the river as we didn’t see very many people do that trail given how easy it was to visit either waterfall by car.

-An interpretive sign claimed that this waterfall was 90ft tall, which we also thought this might have been a generous figure (like with Sahalie Falls).
+An interpretive sign claimed that this waterfall was 90ft tall.
+We thought this might have been a generous figure (like with Sahalie Falls).
 And even though signs suggested this falls had a block shape, it became more segmented during our visit as late August was well past the peak flow of early Summer for the McKenzie River.

 We did go down an easy trail that took us to a benched overlook where we saw Koosah Falls between some trees though it was never a totally open view as trees on either side of its opening would block parts of the falls.
 That trail, by the way, also led to the top of the falls though the view from up here wasn’t very satisfying.